Chaturthi678/GreekYogurt-LandingPage/README.md

 🎓 Created at SheCode Workshop
 This project was built as part of the SheCode Workshop, where I enhanced my frontend development skills and gained hands-on experience in web design.

-Let me know if you need any further changes! 🚀🔥